flocasts/flo-scss/site/docs/components/icons.md

 Each icon in the system is a formatted svg with a `viewBox="0 0 500 500"`, a path fill="currentColor" and a descriptive class name.

 The SVG is created on a 500px x 500px art board.
-SVG's created in a design program such as Adobe Illustrator or Sketch contain extra information.
+SVG's created in a design program such as Adobe Illustrator or Sketch.
 Clean up an svg with this online tool https://jakearchibald.github.io/svgomg/.
-Finally format the svg to match the example below.
+Make sure no extra `g` `tags`, `masks`, or `nested paths` are present

+Format Guidelines
+* `fill=currentColor` is set
+* `viewBox= 0 0 500 500` is present
+* no inline width, height, or colors
+* use of classes to reference the SVG
+* the svg is flat with only a path tag.
+No `g` `tags`, `masks`, or `nested paths`

 {% capture example %}